New Telehealth Merger: Grand Rounds and Doctor On Demand

 A series of welcoming development position Grand Rounds and Doctor On Demand for success

-Telehealth has become more widely accepted by consumers, patients, healthcare professionals, payers and government regulators.
+Telehealth/telemedicine has become more widely accepted by consumers, patients, healthcare professionals, insurers and government regulators.
 Reimbursement by commercial and government payers for telehealth services has become more standardized as a result of the pandemic.
 Advances in telehealth technology continue to unfold for all stakeholders to benefit from.

 Healthcare provider organizations are building out their digital patient care platforms and telehealth has become a standard part of their competitive strategy.
 This includes behavioral healthcare patients that are using telehealth for virtual counseling and other support.